Sophwrd/LondonQuest/README.md

 ## How to Play
 1. Download the zip file and then unzip it.
-2. Open the index.html file
+2. Open the index.html file.
 3. Play the interactive fiction!

 Or play on itch.io!